ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-validate-uniq-metadata-using-schema-validator-toolkit.md

 ## Goal

-The goal of this tutorial is to help validate your metadata files using Ultra Toolkit's schema validator.
+The goal of this tutorial is to help validate your metadata files using Ultra Tool Kit's schema validator.

-## Accessing the Toolkit
+## Accessing the Tool Kit

-To access the Ultra Toolkit, please visit: https://toolkit.ultra.io
+To access the Ultra Tool Kit, please visit: https://toolkit.ultra.io

 ## Schema Validator

-Once on the toolkit home page, click on the `Schema Validator` from the sidebar to open the schema validator page.
+Once on the tool kit home page, click on the `Schema Validator` from the sidebar to open the schema validator page.

 ![](./images/schema-validator-default.png)